continuous-dems/workshop-coastal-coupling-2026/modules/02a-newport-dem/index.md

 Leave the build running.

-The terminal should begin printing workflow and data specific messages as Globato starts processing the recipe.
+The terminal should begin printing workflow- and data-specific messages as Globato starts processing the recipe.

 Once the build has started, **do not wait for it to finish here**.
 Continue with the rest of this page and then move to Module 2b.
 :::